 This is because my staffing levels can fluctuate regularly based on my needs as my staff are predominantly contractors or freelancers.

-If you want to give Google Apps a try for yourself, you can get a no-obligation free 30 day trial and if you choose to continue beyond the 30 days, you can save $10 per user during the first year by using any of the coupon codes below:
+If you want to give Google Apps a try for yourself, you can get a no-obligation free trial and if you choose to continue beyond the first 14 days, you can get 20% off during the first year (on any of their plans) by using one of the coupon codes below:

 (Google have a ‘crazy obsession’ about making all their coupon codes ridiculously weird and meaningless).